 Current Deadlines for Spring 2020 Semester & Exchange Programs; Short-Term Programs traveling between October 2019 and May 2020.

 Welcome, Global TravelersPreparing to travel and study abroad is a perfect time to begin developing key skills and competencies that will carry with you not only during your time abroad, but throughout your career.
 While the Office of International Education will be here to help guide you through the process, we encourage students to take advantage of this opportunity and feel ownership over each required pre-departure step.
 Our Worldwide Wednesday newsletters will help you stay current on deadlines and announcements, fun facts, and useful tips for your time studying abroad.

 It may seem like a lot, but follow our advice and you'll be ready to go in no time!
 If you have any questions or concerns throughout the process, we’re here to help.
 Feel free to contact the Office of International Education.

-Refers to our Discover Italy, Discover France and Discover the World programs.
+Refers to our Discover Italy, Discover France and Western Europe Semester programs.
 Please note: this does not include the Outbound Exchange Program.
 Exchange Program participants should review both this Accepted Students page and the additional pre-departure steps and requirements posted on the Exchange Program pages.

 Refers to our outbound study abroad programs traveling for less than a semester, including all Global Passport, Deans International Opportunities, Global Destination Courses, winter, summer and fall/spring embedded programs.

 The OIE program fee is non-refundable for the following programs: Global Passport Program, Dean’s International Opportunities Programs, and the Exchange Program.

 Refund Policy for all other programs: